Factbox: Major shootings in the United States

 Oregon College

 Oct.
-1, 2015 - A gunman storms onto the campus of Umpqua Community College in southwest Oregon and opens fire, killing nine people and wounding seven others before police shoot him to death.
+1, 2015 - A gunman storms onto the campus of Umpqua Community College in southwest Oregon and opens fire, killing nine people before police shoot him to death.

 Charleston church